 So… when we've finished watching footage of US and Canadian coastal rescue vessels and we turn to the heroic figure of J Leland Gourley, the writer and flying instructor on whose studies this episode is based.

-Sitting at the controls of his light plane, argues something that I wasn't expecting – not just that a lot of accidents happen on the Great Lakes but that an unusual number of people are lost there altogether.
+Sitting at the controls of his light plane, he argues something that I wasn't expecting – not just that a lot of accidents happen on the Great Lakes, but that an unusual number of people are lost there altogether.

 Hm.
 Maybe this will be interesting after all.